AndyBrunner/npm-abhttpserver/README.md

 npm install abhttpserver
 ```

-## Example: HelloWorld.ts
+## Example: HelloWorld

-Starts an HTTP server on port 8080 which responds every client request with "Hello world!".
+Starts an HTTP server on port 8080 which responds every client request with a simple `Hello world!` text.

 ```typescript
 import { ABHttpServer, ABRequest } from './ABHttpServer'